Battle of Thượng Đức (1974): Battle

-A steep ridge extended north from the Song Vu Gia and Route 4.
+A steep ridge extended north from the Vu Gia River and Route 4.
 The low hills at the southern foot of the ridge had been seized by the PAVN 29th Regiment, which had blocked the ARVN task force's relief of the Rangers at Thượng Ðức.
 The highest point on the ridge was about 6 km north of Route 4 on Hill 1235, but Hill 1062 (15.904°N 107.984°E), about 2 km south of Hill 1235 and 5 km northeast of Thượng Ðức, offered the best observation of the road and Đại Lộc.
 Having placed an observation post on Hill 1062, the PAVN was delivering accurate artillery fire on ARVN positions in Đại Lộc.
 Consequently, the first mission assigned to the Airborne Division was the capture of Hill 1062 and the ridge south to the road.
 To deal with the threat developing west of Da Nang, the 3rd Airborne Brigade was assigned the secondary mission of blocking the western approaches in Hieu Duc District.
 The 8th and 9th Airborne Battalions began the attack and made their first firm contact with elements of the 29th Regiment on 18 August east of Hill S2, the same area in which the 3rd Division Task Force had run into strong resistance.
 For an entire month, these battalions doggedly pressed forward along the ridge toward Hill 1062.
 In the meantime, having sustained heavy casualties, the 29th Regiment brought in reinforcements.
 The PAVN 3rd Corps ordered the 31st Regiment, 2nd Division, to Thượng Ðức to relieve the 66th Regiment, 304th Division, so that the 66th could be deployed in support of the 29th, which was steadily giving ground to attacking Airborne troops.
 Additionally, the 24th Regiment, 304th Division, arrived in the battle area in early September.
 Finally, on 19 September, the 1st Airborne Brigade reported that it had troopers on Hill 1062.
 While the ARVN was taking nearly two weeks to consolidate the controlling terrain along this section of the ridge, the 66th Regiment relieved the severely depleted 29th, and elements of the 24th Regiment joined the fight against the 1st Airborne Brigade.
 By 2 October, the brigade was in possession of the high ground, and the 2nd and 9th Battalions were digging in on the ridge to the south.
 About 300 PAVN soldiers were killed in this phase of the battle on Hill 1062, and seven prisoners were taken.